 It’s ok to acknowledge that prospective clients are not the right fit for you (and you’re doing the one-off $500 projects to get a feel for how the client is to work with, aren’t you?)

-This also doesn’t have to be a negative experience saying no. Defining who you are and what you do can open you up to meeting other agencies owners who complement what you do and perhaps your poor-fit prospects can be referred over to them and maybe even net you a finders fee.
+This also doesn’t have to be a negative experience saying no. Defining who you are and what you do can open you up to meeting other agency owners who complement what you do, and perhaps your poor-fit prospects can be referred over to them and maybe even net you a finders fee.
 Win-win-win.

 3.3 Raise Your Prices

-You should have your own agency metrics figured out and be able to prove the value you’re providing to your clients because you know the metrics and you’ve focused your agency down to the point where you provide a very specific service to a very specific group of people.
+You should have your agency metrics figured out and be able to prove the value you’re providing to your clients because you know the metrics.
+You’ve focused your agency down to the point where you give a particular service to a specific group of people.

 At this point, your reputation and identity have started to grow.
 You’re finding you’re “generalist” competition to be not such a such of stress anymore.

-Walking away from clients is easier, and you sometimes get a referral bonus out of it.
-Your acquisition costs are fairly low because you’re so well defined.
+Walking away from clients is easier, and you sometimes get a bonus out of it.
+Your acquisition costs are pretty low because you’re so well defined.
 It’s at this point where you raise your prices.
 It’s an indicator of success, not a tactic to get there.

 Up until now, there’s been no talk of employees.
-It’s possible you’re already at that stage, but we’ve intentionally avoided it.
+You may be already at that stage, but we’ve intentionally avoided it.
 We’re not trying to scale simply for scale’s sake.

 Working with others is one of the most stressful aspects of agency life: they get sick, they take vacations, they get in a mood, and their performance is not guaranteed.
-So up until now, we’ve looked to process, to software, and to focus to get things to a good place for you.
+Until now, we’ve looked to process, to software, and focus on getting things to a good place for you.
 Extra people come last because they bring so many problems with them.

 The first place we’re going to look for help is with freelance marketplaces.
 Modern talent marketplaces make it easy to define and find what you’re looking for, track performance, hold pay until agreed-upon performance is met, and give you options in the event you bring on someone who isn’t pulling their weight.

-But when you’re asking clients to buy more services, you can’t come off as pushy, right?
+But when you’re asking clients to buy more services, you can’t come off as pushy.
 Instead, you have to upsell naturally, making sure they see how your services provide value.

 If your clients buy an online ad package from you, why not offer them web design services too?

 Show them the value of an attractive landing page and how it can increase their revenue exponentially!
-If they’re happy with the result, you could offer them copywriting services the next month to further boost their conversion rate!
+If they’re happy with the result, you could offer them copywriting services the next month to boost their conversion rate further!
 Since you have already proven your value, they’re more likely to take the deal.

-Remember, the more you seem to know about your own business domain, the more your clients will trust you.
+Remember, the more you know about your business domain, the more your clients will trust you.

-This step may have already happened on its own, but even if not the groundwork has definitely already been laid.
+This step may have already happened on its own, but even if not, the groundwork has already been laid.

-What is a product?
-Is it not a specific offer, to a specific group of people, promising a specific end result?
+What is the product?
+Is it not a specific offer to a particular group of people, promising a particular result?
 And isn’t that what you’ve been doing by defining your niche, standardizing your offering, and collecting success stories?

-Despite running a service business, you’ve been trending towards a standardized service offering which can be packaged up to the market.
+You’ve been trending towards a standardized service offering that can be packaged up to the market despite running a service business.
 The only “service” part can be the delivery of the package itself.

-However, by leveraging freelance talent pools (and even scouring them for a project manager/ business manager) even the delivery of the service can be packaged up (at least to you, the owner).
+However, by leveraging freelance talent pools (and even scouring them for a project manager/ business manager), even the service delivery can be packaged up (at least to you, the owner).

-This is the last step in claiming your freedom and having your profit per hours worked (as a proxy for profit per stress undertaken) be optimized and to reach Agency Nirvana.
+This is the last step in claiming your freedom and having your profit per hour worked (as a proxy for profit per stress undertaken) be optimized and reach Agency Nirvana.

-And if you actually enjoy the hands-on work you are still welcome to dive in.
+And if you enjoy the hands-on work, you are still welcome to dive in.

 However, now diving in will be a choice.
-Perhaps you enjoy the work or perhaps you enjoy the freedom.
-Maybe you begin speaking and developing your personal brand by touting the accomplishments you’ve produced for your clients thus far.
+Perhaps you enjoy the work, or maybe you want freedom.
+Maybe you begin speaking and developing your brand by touting the accomplishments you’ve produced for your clients thus far.

 Part of productizing and packaging your offerings entails billing and tracking for all of this.
-We suggest taking a look at Rebilly to manage the recurring billing for these productized-offerings of yours and then plugging in your Stripe account to Baremetrics to track your growth, churn, and lifetime values over time.
+We suggest looking at Rebilly to manage the recurring billing for these productized offerings of yours and then plugging in your Stripe account to Baremetrics to track your growth, churn, and lifetime values over time.

 A big congrats for making it this far – you’ve gotten to the place where work has become a choice and not an obligation.
 Enjoy it.

-You need to be a master in marketing a digital agency for steady growth.
-Bear in mind, though, that growth doesn’t happen overnight.
+It would help if you were a master in marketing a digital agency for steady growth.
+Bear in mind, though, that evolution doesn’t happen overnight.
 It takes time!

-So keep it at and always strive to understand your target audience better.
-Because, at the end of the day, that’s where every marketing tactics begin.
+So keep it and always strive to understand your target audience better because that’s where every marketing tactic begins.